alan-turing-institute/asg-research-communications/README.md

 A series of Briefing Notes were published that are shared in this repository.
 Please browse them in the directory for [ASG Briefing Notes](./asg-briefing-notes)

+### The Coffee Pod: Podcast

+[The Coffee Pod](https://www.turing.ac.uk/news/turing-podcast): a short series about the Turing's AI for Science and Government fund, that gives you the chance to hear about the people behind the project.
+Conceived by Achintya Rao, hosted by Bea Costa Gomez and produced by Luca Lane.
+- Episode 1: Ruoyun Hui
+- Episode 2: Domenic DiFrancesco, who worked on Digital Twins for Fleets and Supply Chain Management in the Ecosystems of Digital Twins cross-theme.
+- Episode 3: Tom Andersson, who worked on the Turing/British Antarctic Survey on Environmental models: Bridging the spatial scales, from surface sensors to satellite sensors in the Environment and Sustainability cross-theme project
+- Episode 4: Fernando Benitez, who worked on Spatial Modelling in the Shocks and the Resilience cross-theme project.
+- Episode 5: Malvika Sharan, who worked on *The Turing Way* in the Tools, Practices and Systems theme.
+- Episode 6: Hussein Rappel, who worked on Digital Twins in Infrastructure and Construction project in the Complex Systems Engineering theme.

 ### Impact Stories

 - [Better together: The people-centred approaches driving forward data ethics](https://www.turing.ac.uk/about-us/impact/better-together-people-centred-approaches-driving-forward-data-ethics)
 - [Open minds: How open-source tools are broadening the horizons for data science](https://www.turing.ac.uk/about-us/impact/open-minds-how-open-source-tools-are-broadening-horizons-data-science)
 - [Twinning ways: how digital twins will change our world for the better](https://www.turing.ac.uk/about-us/impact/twinning-ways-how-digital-twins-will-change-our-world-better)

+*Previous impact stories are listed online: https://www.turing.ac.uk/about-us/impact/asg.*

 ## Leads and Contributors